C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

    .. image :: _static/figs/spacer.png

 We can see this mechanism in action as in Python we can view the content of the local the global namespace via two built-in functions *locals* and *globals*
+The code below is written in Python3.

 .. code-block:: python
    :linenos: